-To help manage pelvic and hip pain at home, try the following.
+To help manage pelvic and hip pain at home, try these tips.

 - Sleep with a pillow between your knees.

-Primary Medical Reviewer Sarah Marshall, MD - Family Medicine
+Primary Medical Reviewer Sarah A. Marshall, MD - Family Medicine

-Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology
+Specialist Medical Reviewer Kirtly Jones, MD - Obstetrics and Gynecology, Reproductive Endocrinology

 Current as of: November 21, 2017